Hesperia in San Bernardino County, California — The American West (Pacific Coastal)

 Erected 1989 by Mohahve Historical Society, and Hesperia Recreation and Park District.
 (Marker Number 14.)

 Location.
 34° 23.075′ N, 117° 15.127′ W. Marker is in Hesperia, California, in San Bernardino County.
-Marker can be reached from Arrowhead Lake Road, 0.7 miles south of Ranchero Road, on the left when traveling south.
+It can be reached from Arrowhead Lake Road 0.7 miles south of Ranchero Road, on the left when traveling south.
 Located in the southwest corner of Hesperia Lake Park.
 Touch for map.
 Marker is at or near this postal address: 7500 Arrowhead Lake Rd, Hesperia CA 92345, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Holcomb Valley Road (approx. 1.6 miles away); Hesperia’s Original Water Source (approx. 2.3 miles away); Atongai Indian Village (approx. 2.3 miles away); Original Water Supply Ditch (approx. 3.4 miles away); Old School House (approx. 3.6 miles away); Walters Store & House (approx. 3.9 miles away); Hesperia Train Station (approx. 4 miles away); Hesperia Hotel (approx. 4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Holcomb Valley Road (approx. 1.6 miles away); Hesperias Original Water Source (approx. 2.3 miles away); Atongai Indian Village (approx. 2.3 miles away); Original Water Supply Ditch (approx. 3.4 miles away); Old School House (approx. 3.6 miles away); Walters Store & House (approx. 3.9 miles away); Hesperia Train Station (approx. 4 miles away); Hesperia Hotel (approx. 4 miles away).
 Touch for a list and map of all markers in Hesperia.

 Credits.
-This page was last revised on February 11, 2021.
+This page was last revised on December 9, 2024.
 It was originally submitted on February 9, 2021, by Craig Baker of Sylmar, California.
-This page has been viewed 414 times since then and 124 times this year.
+This page has been viewed 1,366 times since then and 40 times this year.
 Photos: 1, 2, 3, 4. submitted on February 9, 2021, by Craig Baker of Sylmar, California.
 5. submitted on February 10, 2021, by Craig Baker of Sylmar, California. • Devry Becker Jones was the editor who published this page.